nf-core/taxprofiler/docs/output.md

 </details>

+Normally `*_combined_reports.txt` is the most useful file for downstream analyses, but the per sample `.out` file can provide additional more specific information.
 By default, nf-core/taxprofiler is providing a column describing NCBI taxonomic ID as this is used in the taxpasta step.
 You can disable this column by activating the argument `--motus_remove_ncbi_ids`.
 You will receive the relative abundance instead of read counts if you provide the argument `--motus_use_relative_abundance`.

 ### Krona